 - PROFESSIONAL COMPETENCE: Develop skills, expand knowledge and conduct business that demonstrates competence and promotes the supply management profession.

-All solicitations $50,000 and above (and Public Works Construction Solicitations of $35,000 and above) are posted on the Network.
-To view the current bidding opportunities, please click here
+All solicitations $50,000 and above (and Public Works Construction Solicitations of $35,000 and above) are posted on the solicitation platform Negometrix.

 Vendors must register to participate in open solicitation opportunities with the District.
 It is the vendor’s responsibility to keep all of their contact and address information up-to-date.
-It is through the Network that vendors are notified of all solicitations with West Basin.
+It is through the bidding network that vendors are notified of all solicitations with West Basin.
+Click here for Vendor Registration.

 Methods of Procurement